The Web address of this article is

 people ages 19 to 25 — and said it spotlights a problem college

-administrators need to ad-dress.
+administrators need to address.

-Study co-author Dr. Mark Olfson of Columbia University and New York State
+Study co-author Dr. Mark Olfson of

-Psychiatric Institute called the widespread lack of treatment particularly
+Psychiatric Institute called the widespread lack of treatment

-deans and people who run college mental health services about the need to
+parents, but also deans and people who run college mental health services

-extend ac-cess to treatment."
+about the need to extend access to treatment."

 Counting substance abuse, the study found that